-As a result, we have raised recommendations in Section 6 of this report.
+As a result, we have raised recommendations in Section 6 of this report, alongside other matters identified through our Value for Money procedures.

 Significant risk

 Misstatements due to fraud or error

 The financial statements as a whole are not free of material misstatements whether caused by fraud or error.